-The plan has a list that shows which Part D prescription drugs are covered by the State Health Plan PPO Medicare Prescription Drug Plan.
+The plan has a list that shows which Part D prescription drugs are covered by the County of Orange Medicare Prescription Drug Plan.
 These lists are sometimes called formularies.
 We call ours the Drug List.
-The drugs on this list are selected with the help of a team of doctors and pharmacists.
-The Drug List must meet requirements set by Medicare.
-The Drug List also indicates if there are any rules that restrict coverage for certain drugs.
+The drugs on this list are selected with the help of a team of doctors and pharmacists and must meet requirements set by Medicare.
+The Drug List also shows any rules that restrict coverage for certain drugs.